 Once he had the right team in place, finding an automation solution became the next order of business.

-The cornerstone of RFPIO’s platform is the Answer Library, a dynamic, centralized repository for a company’s content.
+The cornerstone of RFPIO’s platform is the Content Library, a dynamic, centralized repository for a company’s content.
 Built into the library is an AI-powered recommendation engine, that uses data based on past activity to serve up contextually relevant content and even suggest contributors with whom a user may have worked before.
 When he was making his selection of RFP software, this functionality appealed to Lihod for multiple reasons.

 “I was really impressed with the recommendation engine because it was able to create a more accurate repository, resulting in two things: One, it expedited the process.
 Instead of turning around a long questionnaire in three weeks, today it’s less than a week.